logilmma/Math-things/README.md

 and ignores some of the functionality of latex, like hyperlinking for example.
 If you want to contact me for any reason, my email is reese.lance@utexas.edu.
 I also have a twitter @Right_Inverse if you want a more immediate way to contact me/see updates about the notes.
+The dynamical systems and geometry in group theory notes were abandoned mid course.